-How it works: If a bone is broken, surgery may help relieve pain quickly.
+How it works.
+If a bone is broken, surgery may help relieve pain quickly.
 Surgery can also help stabilize a weak bone to keep it from breaking.
 The surgeon may insert:

 Possible side effects.
 These include the usual risks of any surgery, such as infection.

-With this local therapy, a needle or probe is put into the tumor to destroy it.
+With this local treatment, a needle or probe is put into the tumor to destroy it.
 Though used more often for other types of metastasis, ablation can help if you have a problem with one or two bone tumors.

 How it works.
 Some methods of ablation use chemicals or alcohol to kill the tumor.
 Two common methods include: